TomasCajan/DataScience/README.md

 ## Welcome to my DataScience repository

-Here you will find projects that I made on my way to learn and become a **Junior Data Scientist**.
+Here you will find projects that I made on my way to learn and become a **Data Scientist**.

 This repository is focused on Python in various Machine Learning tasks.